Known4225/textGL/README.txt

 to change colour of the text, do turtlePenColor(r, g, b) before a write call the r g and b values are doubles from 0 to 255

-use writeString in most cases, but if you need to write some greek letters you'll need to use write with the weird unsigned int encoding or whatever.
-I should include at least a reference of characters to their number and i guess i will when i get around to it
+use textGLWriteString in most cases, but if you need to access the expanded character set you can use textGLWriteUnicode

 Use on linux: